 Across the nation, marijuana is the center of a debate disputing its illegality.
-Some marijuana proponents claim that the medical benefits of marijuana and the compound THC found in it is sufficient evidence to legalize cannabis for medical purposes.
+Some marijuana proponents claim that the medical benefits of marijuana and the compound THC found in it are sufficient evidence to legalize cannabis for medical purposes.
 Other proponents claim that cannabis is no more harmful than alcohol and should be legalized across the board in a similar fashion.

 While politicians and legislators are embroiled in this debate, Florida remains staunch on its classification of marijuana as an illicit substance.
 Unfortunately, marijuana – also known as pot, weed, ganja, bud, hydro, and chronic – is also Florida’s top drug of choice and results in many arrests every year.
 To begin your defense against your Hernando County marijuana charge, contact an experienced Brooksville criminal defense lawyer.

-Brooksville Defense Attorney for Marijuana Charges
+Brooksville, Florida Defense Attorney for Marijuana Charges

 Florida is known for its punitive stance on drugs, and marijuana-related crimes can come with severe penalties that will affect the rest of your life.
 If you have been arrested on a marijuana charge in Spring Hill, Brooksville, Homosassa Springs, Wildwood, or anywhere else in Hernando, Citrus, or Sumter County, experienced criminal attorney Ashley Aulls can help you fight the infringement of these charges on your rights and your future.